About

 Meredith Willa Dodson

 Meredith Willa Dodson is an education policy professional with a background in nonprofit planning and evaluation.
 She is a parent of a preschooler and a kindergartener, and plans to see them go through SFUSD start-to-finish following in the footsteps of their dad.
 Her commitment to this work is grounded in listening, lifting up, and advocating for what is best for children and families.
 Meredith’s first jobs out of college—first as a social worker in the Bronx, NY, then as a researcher for the National Center for Children in Poverty—solidified her understanding of injustices and inequities embedded in our society as well as her commitment to applying her waking, working hours to fighting them.
-She has a Masters in Public Policy from UC Berkeley, and a Bachelors in Child Development from Cornell University. [email protected]
+She has a Masters in Public Policy from UC Berkeley, and a Bachelors in Child Development from Cornell University.
+You can reach Meredith at [email protected].

 Yvette Byes Edwards